 The advanced software that this gaming keyboard comes with is quality but somewhat complicated and you can use it for various things such as saving and recording macros.

-Regarding the cons, we noticed that there are no kickstands on the bottom side of the keyboard so you won’t be able to adjust the angle that you use it at.
+Regarding the cons, I noticed that there are no kickstands on the bottom side of the keyboard, so you won’t be able to adjust the angle at which you use it.

 Subsequently, the legend on the keycaps is prone to wearing off.

-Things to Consider When Buying Best Clicky Keyboard
+Things to Consider When Buying a Mechanical Keyboard

 1. Typing sounds

-As we mentioned in the text, according to some researches most gamers like to hear loud typing sound.
+As I mentioned in the text, according to some research, most gamers like to hear loud typing sounds.

-However, some like silent keyboard better and if you are an office worker your colleagues probably won’t like a loud keyboard.
+However, some like silent keyboards better and if you are an office worker your colleagues probably won’t like a loud keyboard.

 2. Build quality